Start a Jr.FLL Team

 - Identify one or more adults (18 or older) as coaches/mentors.
 An adult can coach multiple teams.
 Coaches don't need robot or technical experience, but do need to be good organizers and facilitators to keep the team on track.

 - Recruit 2-6 kids; 3-4 kids is an optimal number for many teams.
-Team members must be 9 or under on January 1, 2012 to participate in the 2012 Super Seniors season.
+Team members must be 9 or under on January 1, 2014 to participate in the Think Tank season.
 FIRST suggests kids be at least 6 years old, but there's no restriction -- a younger child can join a team if you think he or she has the ability and attention span to stay involved.
 An individual child can be on multiple Jr.FLL teams per season.

 - Register the team with FIRST.
 Registration opens on August 1 and runs through April 30.
 You can start a team at any time.
 Once you register, you can download coach's material which will guide you through the project and offer suggestions on how to run your team.

 - Select a meeting place and facilitate regular meetings.
 Jr.FLL teams can meet anywhere; all it takes is a place to talk, work on the "Show Me" poster, and build your LEGO model.
 Teams typically meet once per week for one-to-two hours for 6-10 weeks.
-We encourage you to try to have at least one interview or field trip to a professional in the Challenge field -- for Super Seniors that could be a senior center or community, health care provider or your within own family.
+We encourage you to try to have at least one interview or field trip to a professional in the Challenge field.

 Ideas for covering the costs vary from team to team.
 Some teams are funded by their school or organization, some find community or business sponsors, some charge for each kid to join, others do local fund-raisers, and some do all of the above.
 Part of the challenge of Jr.FLL is to decide what methods work best for your team.